cyrilcolinet/103cipher_2017/README.md

 ## Bonus

-- ryptanalysis of the code, to find the original message without the key
+- cryptanalysis of the code, to find the original message without the key
 - refining the encryption process

 ## Examples